mwilliamson/mammoth.js/README.md

      If `options.styleMap` is a string,
      each non-blank line is treated as a separate style mapping.
      If `options.styleMap` is an array,
-     each element is expected to be the result of a call to `mammoth.styleMapping`.
+     each element is expected to be a string representing a single style mapping.
      See "Writing style maps" for a reference to the syntax for style maps.

   * `includeDefaultStyleMap`: by default,